openvinotoolkit/openvino/docs/articles_en/about-openvino/compatibility-and-support/supported-models.rst

 * You can create a GitHub request for the operation(s) that are missing.
 These requests are reviewed regularly.
 You will be informed if and how the request will be accommodated.
 Additionally, your request may trigger a reply from someone in the community who can help.
 * As OpenVINO™ is open source you can enhance it with your own contribution to the GitHub repository.
-To learn more, see the articles on :doc:`OpenVINO Extensibility <openvino_docs_Extensibility_UG_Intro>`.
+To learn more, see the articles on :doc:`OpenVINO Extensibility <../../documentation/openvino-extensibility>`.